Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulator Comparison

-Table~\ref{tab:sim_features} presents a comparison of notable features within the simulation environments.
-Notably, OpenGL and OGRE rendering are often regarded as having low visual fidelity, while Vulkan, Unity, and Unreal rendering are considered to offer high visual fidelity.
-The \ac{OS} subcategories are Linux, Windows, and Mac, denoted as ``L,'' ``W,'' ``M,'' respectively. ``\ac{RL}'' is included as an interface to indicate specialization for \ac{RL} applications.
-The category denoted as (S/H)ITL includes interfaces for both \ac{SITL} and \ac{HITL} capabilities, with ``CF'' representing Crazyflie.
-We include a column indicating the maintenance status at the time of writing this paper.
+indicating the maintenance status at the time of writing this paper.
 Simulators under active maintenance are marked with \cmark.
 Simulators that have been inactive but show some commits and responses to issues in the past two years are marked with \amark.
 Finally, simulators that are intentionally no longer maintained or have been inactive for more than two years are marked with \xmark.
 As maintenance statuses may change over time, we advise readers to consider this information as a snapshot and to reevaluate before choosing a simulator.

-Table~\ref{tab:sim_vehicleType} compares the vehicle types that can be simulated, referencing the dynamics detailed in Sec. \ref{sec:background}.
+Table~\ref{tab:sim_vehicleType} compares the vehicle types that can be simulated, referencing the dynamics detailed in the ``\ref{sec:background}'' sidebar.
 In the ``Swarms'' column, we specify packages designed for swarm purposes with \cmark, packages that allow multiple vehicles (though not specifically designed for swarms) with \amark, and packages intended solely for single vehicles with \xmark.
+We include columns for cars and other systems (e.g. manipulators, quadrupeds, humanoids) since researchers may require simulating interactions between different platforms with their intended UAV.

 Table~\ref{tab:sim_sensors} provides a comparison of supported sensors for each simulator.
 Segmentation, magnetometer, and barometer are abbreviated as ``Seg,'' ``Mag,'' and ``Baro,'' respectively.